 Uber addresses a common irritant.
 Uber unveiled Hoodie, a library for handling upserts of HDFS.
 This is problem that most Hadoop RDBMS offloads often face - how do we merge frequent updates into HDFS files.
-It's solving a common problem that Zaloni Bedrock addressed a couple of versions back using its Change Data Capture action.
+It's solving a common problem that Zaloni's data lake management platform addressed a couple of versions back using its Change Data Capture action.

 Mesos is missing.
 Apache Mesos, a cluster resource manager, was conspicuous by its absence from proceedings.
 Mesos is a poster child in the Spark community and was demoed many times in Strata in previous years.
 With the rise of the SMACK stack (Spark Mesos Akka Kafka), Mesos may be competing what some traditionally call Hadoop.

 No sessions on HDFS3.
 You should be interested because HDFS 3.0 promises to cut down your storage costs by almost 2/3rd using HDFS erasure coding.
 There was a session on launching Docker on YARN, but it has some security issues that need to be sorted first.